-(i) Marine energy: wave and tidal energy, developing new knowledge which contributes to our understanding of the kinetic energy conversion of the flow in the sea by horizontal axis turbines and fundamental understanding of specific wave energy devices.
+- Marine energy: Research in wave and tidal energy encompass development of new knowledge which contributes to our understanding of the waves and flows in the sea (resource assessment and kinetic energy potential), the conversion of the resource by appropriate technologies such horizontal axis turbines and fundamental understanding of specific wave energy devices.

-(ii) Urban energy studies: Research linking building refurbishment and occupier comfort to achieve reduced demand.
-Use of urban energy generation technologies such as solar photovoltaic (PV), microwind turbines, micro combined heat and power (µCHP) and ground source heat pumps to address electricity and heat generation.
+- Link building refurbishments and occupier comfort to achieve reduced demand (Urban energy studies).
+Use of urban energy generation technologies such as solar photovoltaic (PV), microwind turbines, micro combined heat and power (µCHP) and ground source heat pumps to address electricity and heat generation in cities and elsewhere.
 Large scale refurbishment of buildings, energy efficiency measures and application of combine heat and power (CHP) technologies in communities.

-(iii) Building performance under changing climate: This work stems from a prestigious EPSRC grant awarded through their flagship programme on Sustainable Urban Environments.
-It resulted in the development of tools for industry that created appropriate weather data sets as input to building simulation software.
-These tools are now the standard, with a link to them provided through the UKCIP and EU websites.
+- This work builds on an EPSRC grant awarded through on Sustainable Urban Environments programme to develop tools for industry that created appropriate weather data sets as input to building simulation software.
+These tools are now the industry standard for generating such tools (Building performance under changing climate).

-(iv) Energy for Development: Current work in Africa promoting and implementing electrification projects for impoverished rural villages without power sources, establishing and addressing villagers' needs, investigating impacts on rural poverty and improving the health and wellbeing of the community.
-This unique work is providing power to businesses and to around 3000 villagers in Kenya and influencing the work of global institutions with mandates in this area. (www.energyfordevelopment.net).
+- Energy for Development: Current works in Africa promoting and implementing electrification projects for impoverished rural villages without power sources, establishing and addressing villagers’ needs, investigating impacts on rural poverty and improving the health and wellbeing of the community.
+This works is providing power to businesses and to around 3000 villagers in Kenya and influencing the works of global institutions with mandates in this area.
+Other countries being considered are Uganda, Mozambique and Zambia (www.energyfordevelopment.net).